 Clean catch basins, storm drain inlets, and other conveyance structures, including detention ponds, in high pollutant load areas before the wet season to remove sediments and debris accumulated during dry weather.

 Drainage ditches and creeks are also cleared of vegetation and debris to improve hydraulics, increase pollutant removal, and enhance aesthetics and habitat value.

 During routine maintenance of the conveyance system and drainage structures, field staff should look for evidence of illegal discharges or illicit connections:

 Is there evidence of spills such as paints, discoloring, etc.?

 Are there any odors associated with the drainage system?

-Record locations of apparent illegal discharges/illicit connections for further investigation in accordance the processes described in the Illicit Discharge webpage located here.
+Record locations of apparent illegal discharges/illicit connections for further investigation per the processes described in the Illicit Discharge webpage located here.

-The Storm Drainage Program is designed to provide resources to maintain the storm drainage system, which protects the integrity of drainageways and streets in order to prevent hazards and stormwater damage.
+The Storm Drainage Program is designed to provide resources to maintain the storm drainage system, which protects the integrity of drainageways and streets to prevent hazards and stormwater damage.

 Why We Do It